How to get your team to update Jira in Slack, without logging into Jira?

 Jira is a de facto project management tool used by agile teams around the world.
-Around 78% of the project managers say they use Jira for managing and tracking the projects.
 But the key challenge here is keeping the Jira current that reflects the true picture of the project to the stakeholders.
 The organizations have spent huge sums of money in licensing and training users for Jira.
 And it does not justify the investment when Jira is not current and the stakeholders are not able to have desirable experiences and results from the tool.

 Challenges in keeping Jira current

 Mostly all agile teams struggle with getting their team to update Jira.
 Engineers typically hate to switch context from their core work to update Jira regularly.

 This stale data problem in Jira quickly bubbles up to project reports that don't reflect the true picture.
 Blockers start surfacing at the last moment, project progress suffers and deliveries are delayed.

 In this blog we will cover

 How a simple Slack check-in can help keeping Jira updated

 We at Troopr collaborated with agile teams around the world on a solution that facilitates the teams to keep Jira current without much effort.
 The solution is to use Slack to create a simple check-in tool.
 We chose Slack for the following reasons